 Jeffrey Bloom’s other films of genre note have been as director-writer of the monster movie spoof Blood Beach (1980), the script for the horror anthology Nightmares (1983) and writing-directing the alien visitor tv movie romance Starcrossed (1985).
 Flowers in the Attic was the only highlight of Bloom’s career and he has since failed to direct another movie.

 The Virginia C. Andrews novel was later remade as the Lifetime tv movie Flowers in the Attic (2014) featuring Heather Graham as the mother and Ellen Burstyn as the grandmother.
 This was followed by adaptations of Andrews’ follow-up books Petals on the Wind (2014), If There Be Thorns (2015) and Seeds of Yesterday (2015).
-This was followed by Lifetime adaptations of other Andrews works such as My Sweet Audrina (2016) and Heaven (2019).
+This was followed by Lifetime adaptations of other Andrews works such as Dark Angel (2019), Fallen Hearts (2019), Gates of Paradise (2019), My Sweet Audrina (2016), Heaven (2019) and Web of Dreams (2019).